wingolab/wingolab.github.io/_posts/2015-01-03-perl-proc-text.markdown

 # Perl and text

 This is, of course, where Perl really shines.
-What I'm mentioning here are some ways of getting re-formatted data back in some usable format (mostly for others).
+I'm including some information on command line options, see `perldoc perlrun` for more details, and a handful of other packages to read/write common representations of data.

 ## command line

-### split automatically on white-space
+### split lines automatically on white-space

 Splitting text on the command line with `-a` creates `@F` automatically, which has all of the processed text.